Paw Paw, Michigan

-Paw Paw is a village in the U.S. state of Michigan.
-The population was 3,534 at the 2010 census.
-It is the county seat of Van Buren County.
+Paw Paw is a village in and the county seat of Van Buren County, Michigan.
+The population was 3,362 as of the 2020 census.

 Overview

 The village is located at the confluence of the east and south branches of the Paw Paw River in the northeast portion of Paw Paw Township.
 Paw Paw was incorporated in 1837 and is located in the southwestern portion of Michigan, on Interstate 94 (I-94) approximately 20 mi west of Kalamazoo.
+Paw Paw is named for the pawpaw trees which once grew along the Paw Paw River.

+In 1832, Rodney Hinckley located a farm on the Paw Paw River.
+In that year, Pierce Barber also built a sawmill on the Paw Paw River at the west end of what became the village.
+In 1833, Peter Gremps and Lyman J. Daniels put the sawmill into business, and Gremps is considered the founder of the village of Paw Paw.